WAYN-Games/MGM/README.md

 # Known Issue
 * the registry based event system does not support empty event types (see kill log event)
-* the event don't get into the registry when declared in a closed subscene (see Building01 prefab).
-This will probably require to move the registry to another implementation (maybe scriptable object).
+* ~~the event don't get into the registry when declared in a closed subscene (see Building01 prefab).
+This will probably require to move the registry to another implementation (maybe scriptable object).~~ --> Fixed by delaying the registration to runtime initialization through RegisterElementsSystem adn the use of class IComponentData (EffectComponentData).
+This step is just a POC, it will need refactoring to optimize perf and abstraction for easy extension/replication.